JohnnyBoomKek/url_parser/README.md

 The service is designed to parse any given web-page for all of its links.
-The initial idea also included getting domain info about every given link using api.domainsdb.info asyncronously.
+The initial idea also included getting domain info about every given link using api.domainsdb.info asynchronously.
-Unfortunately due to the api not giving expected results it's just a url parser.
+Unfortunately due to the API not giving expected results it's just a url parser.

 To give the app a shot on your local machine you are going to have to: